o3de/o3de.org/content/docs/learning-guide/tutorials/assets/actor-assets.md

 ## Processing an actor asset

 When you placed your actor `.fbx` source asset in your project's `Assets` directory, Asset Processor detected the asset, examined its contents, and processed it with a default set of rules.
+These default rules might be sufficient for simple actor assets, however, actors often require additional processing for custom normals and tangents, cloth meshes, root motion extraction, or coordinate space changes.
 To customize the rules that process the actor asset, do the following:

 1. In **O3DE Editor**, locate your asset in **Asset Browser**.
 You can type the name of the asset into the search field at the top of Asset Browser to filter the list and locate your actor asset.